 As an Amazon Associate I earn from qualifying purchases.
 See Full Disclosure Here

-As spring gives way to summer, everyone’s thoughts turn to everything outdoors, from beaches and barbeques to hiking and camping.
+As spring gives way to summer, everyone’s thoughts turn to outdoor activities, from beaches and barbeques to hiking and camping.
 If you’ve gone camping before, chances are you have your camping gear packed up and stowed away safely.
 It’s time now to get it out of storage.

 While you can use most of your gear from previous camping trips, there’s one thing you must restock with fresh items every year, and that’s your Camping First Aid kit.